 He likely had a house and a barn, a feeding shed and a chicken coop.
 Maybe there was an icehouse over a creek, and there may have been a milking barn.
 Shull built up his land “with several buildings.”

 When he saw a mob of 100 to 150 men coming over the hill, Shull was caught completely off guard.
-They came to his house and looked for him – but guessing what they were coming from, he ran.
-Shull made it to town, where he hid in a store.
+This was the Omaha Claim Club, and they came to Shull’s house to look for him.
+Guessing what they were coming for, he ran.
+Shull made it to Omaha City where he hid in a store.

 In the meantime, the ruthless mob destroyed every building on Shull’s property and burnt them all to the ground.
 This was meant to be a signal to anyone in Omaha who thought about claiming a stake without the mob’s permission.
 They eventually called themselves the Omaha Claim Club.
 Without the law or Army being able to stop them, they kept terrorizing the city and its new citizens for several more years.
 They also gave away Shull’s land to one of their men.

 Shull died the next year, reportedly from stress caused by the Omaha Claim Club’s mob terrorism.
 On his deathbed, he told his son he’d get the land someday, and he was right.
 He was right, since his heirs took the person who stole his land to court, and won the deed.
 Shull’s Addition was platted, and his ghost was vindicated.
 However, the mob terrorism continued.

 Story Five: Targeting Ethnicities

 Despite making up almost half of the city’s population around 1900, immigrants had a really hard time getting a foothold in pioneer Omaha.
 After making land grabs when the Nebraska Territory was opened for settlement, the founding fathers fought hard to protect their claims, legal and otherwise.
 One unfortunate target was an Irish settler who was almost murdered by a mob.